 - Range Degradation - As the radar beams go farther out, they sample higher parts of the storm.
 Storms with low cloud tops are frequently under-sampled when they are farther away from the radar.
 This is particularly common with winter weather events.

 - Improper Z-R Relationships - Convective storms, tropical storms, and winter storms all require different reflectivity-to-rainfall (Z-R) relationships.
 An incorrectly set Z-R relationship can seriously impact the rainfall estimates.

 - Algorithm Errors - Various other problems can increase the error in the precipitation estimates.
 For example, radar echoes from light snow often are too weak to be treated as rainfall by the radar programming.
 This results in a "no-rain" estimate, even though precipitation is reaching the ground.

 Rain Gages as sources of error.
 The "ground truth" isn't always true...

-- Sampling Errors - Like any instument, automated rain gages are subject to errors.
+- Sampling Errors - Like any instrument, automated rain gages are subject to errors.
 In heavy rain events, the rain can fall too quickly for tipping-bucket rain gages to keep up.
-When this happens, some rain can spill over of the side, resulting in inaccurately low "ground truth".
+When this happens, some rain can spill over the side, resulting in inaccurately low "ground truth".

 - Fully-Clogged Gages - Bird nests, leaves, spiders, etc, can partially or completely stop the rain from reaching the recording mechanism in a rain gage.
 Completely clogged gages appear as 0.00" estimates in areas of heavy rainfall.